SandunLB/Extension_bundles/README.md

 # Extension_bundles
-Subscription Manager for multiple extension bundle payment getway with stripe
+Subscription Manager for multiple extension bundle payment getway with stripe and Firebase firestore